1970’s Fireplace Makeover Before & After

 - Before and after (this post)

-We are planning to put a pellet stove with the insert as we don’t use the stove because the burning wood aggravates my allergies.
 Be sure to check your local and state code when renovating a fireplace.
 Adding wood to the side of your fireplace can be a fire hazard so be sure to check your local fire code.
 I am happy check this baby, the fireplace makeover, off of the renovation bucket list!

 What started as a hobby, Jessica’s blog now has millions of people visit yearly and while many of the projects and posts look and sound perfect, life hasn’t always been easy.
 Read Jessica’s story and how overcoming death, divorce and dementia was one of her biggest life lessons to date.